 monday.com has an interactive Gantt chart that allows a team to plan, execute, and track projects using the Waterfall method with a visual and flexible platform.
 Users can set dependencies to make sure team members complete tasks on schedule and in the proper sequence.
 They can easily keep track of milestones and visualize important dates to deliver projects on time.
 Other features include automation, real-time updates, project dashboards, and project templates.

 How to Use Waterfall with monday.com

 monday.com offers a template center where users can choose a Waterfall project template to get the project started quickly.
 Users can further customize the template by setting up groups for each project phase.
-They can add tasks, assign each task to a team member, set a due date and a status.
+They can add tasks, assign each task to a team member, and set a due date and a status.

 When the project is ready to launch, teams can select the timeline or Gantt view to visualize the time frame for each task.
-The project leader can also set up milestones and task dependencies to inform all stakeholders of priorities and sequence of tasks.
+The project leader can also set up milestones and task dependencies to inform all stakeholders of priorities and the sequence of tasks.

 How to Use Waterfall with Wrike

 To set up a Waterfall workflow in Wrike, users need to first break down the project into the smaller tasks needed to move the team towards the project objective.
 From the Task List view, users can add all the tasks, set dates for each task, and also fill in task descriptions for a better understanding of the tasks.
 Users can also set a milestone at the end of a project phase and at the end project, or set it later on.

 Users then need to switch to the Timeline view and display the tasks in a Gantt chart.
 Setting dependencies is easily accomplished by dragging a line from the end of the previous task to the beginning of the next task.
 Wrike will automatically reschedule all dependency-connected tasks if a start or due date of a task changes.
 The Gantt chart will also color-code the tasks to show progress updates.
 It also has filters to display specific work statuses, task owners, dates, or other criteria.